renuo/applications-setup-guide/ruby_on_rails/aws.md

    # AWS develop
    [...]
    ```
-1. Review the commands carefully
+1. Review the commands carefully (e.g. make sure that you enable bucket versioning)

 ### Executing the commands